superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 - Use a single player to play HLS content.
 - Record the microphone input using SuperpoweredRecorder.
 - Use a single effect (input -> fx -> output).

-#### /Examples_Windows/Superpowered3BandEQVST

-A simple VST plugin project.
-Shows how to:

-- Build a VST equalizer plugin using Superpowered.
-- Build any Superpowered effect into a VST 2.x plugin.
-- Use Superpowered in an older VS 2013 project.

 #### /Examples_iOS/SuperpoweredCrossExample, /Examples_Android/CrossExample
 A fully-functional DJ app project example.
 Shows how to: